 I have developed a list of network contacts with whom I correspond with on a regular basis.

-I have met with a member of the Career Development Staff to discuss my future plans.
+I have met with a member of the Career Education staff to discuss my future plans.

 I have updated my profile on Tiger Connections at www.tigerconnections.com.